 Real-time flood awareness, even when the grid is down.

-FLOOD-Mesh is a low-cost, off-grid network of solar-powered sensors that measures flood levels and road conditions across the Gold Coast.
-Using long-range LoRa radios and the Reticulum mesh stack, data travels through the network until it reaches a central server for live maps and alerts—no existing infrastructure required.
+FLOOD-Mesh is a low-cost, off-grid network of solar-powered sensors that measures flood levels and road conditions across the area of interest.
+Using long-range LoRa radios, data travels through the network until it reaches a central server for live maps and alerts.
+No additional infrastructure is required.

 What is it?

-A city-wide fabric of compact sensor nodes—each with a small solar panel, battery, microcontroller and flood sensors (level, temperature, soil moisture).
+A city-wide fabric of compact mesh or sensor nodes; each with a radio, solar panel, battery, microcontroller and configurable sensor package.
 Nodes mount to existing infrastructure or poles and report conditions continuously.

 How it works

-Nodes use LoRa for ultra-low-power, long-range links and the Reticulum stack to intelligently and efficiently relay sensor data through the network to a gateway.
+Nodes use LoRa for ultra-low-power, long-range links.
+These nodes intelligently relay sensor data through the network to a gateway.
 A central server turns this into live situation maps and predictive road-closure alerts.
 If a node fails, the mesh re-routes.

 Who benefits

-Residents, first responders and city planners get timely, ground-truth visibility of road and water conditions—helping our community make safer decisions and accelerating recovery after severe weather.
+Residents, first responders and city planners get timely, ground-truth visibility of road and water conditions.
+This helps our community make safer decisions and accelerates recovery after severe weather.

 Resilient by nature

-The network’s mesh-like design keeps communication flowing during power and cellular outages that are common during severe weather events.
+The network’s mesh-like design keeps communication flowing during power and cellular outages.
 Data can be sent in both directions, providing an extra layer of emergency communication.

 Built to scale

-At roughly one-tenth the cost of traditional river stations, FLOOD-Mesh is designed for mass deployment across the Gold Coast—not just a handful of sites.
+At roughly one-tenth the cost of traditional river stations, FLOOD-Mesh is designed for mass deployment across the target area, not just a handful of sites.

 Open & flexible

-Data collected is non-proprietary and can be integrated into a wide range of software, allowing council to use sensor data as needed—without hoops or extra approvals.
+Data is collected and stored in non-proprietary formats that can be integrated into a wide range of software, allowing customers to implement data as needed.